Trinidad - South Central Colorado

 Featured Trinidad Businesses

-Nestled in the foothills of the Sangre de Cristo Mountains of Southern Colorado, west of Trinidad with 73 year-round campsites.
-Recreational opportunities include hiking, fishing & boating on the 800 acre lake.
+In the foothills of the Sangre de Cristo Mountains of Southern Colorado, west of Trinidad with year-round campsites.
+Sylvan has recreation!
+State Park include 800 acre lake, fishing, boating, hiking, ice fishing.

 For more travel information contact: